Unity-Technologies/com.unity.multiplayer.rfcs/text/0008-network-update-loop.md

 ## Other Tick/Update Dependent Network Systems

 With this network update loop pipeline, it's natural to register any tick/frame/update based network systems into relevant stages.
-We are expecting lots of upcoming network systems to utilizing this infrastructure in the future.
+We are expecting lots of upcoming network systems utilizing this infrastructure in the future.